 Russia is the world’s second-largest consumer of asbestos, trailing only China.
 Russia has widely used the mineral in roofing materials, automobile brakes and insulation.
 About 3,000 asbestos-containing products have been labeled as safe by the Chief Sanitary Officer of Russia.

 China is one of the world’s largest producers of asbestos.
 The country mined more than 450,000 metric tons in 2000, a total that placed it behind only Russia in terms of production.
-Since, Chinese production has fallen slightly.
+Since then, Chinese production has fallen slightly.
 Its mining total fell to 400,000 metric tons in 2016.